 A real estate transaction can be a complex process by itself.
 But if you decide to buy and sell at the same time, even more steps are added that can disrupt or delay either sale.

-Let’s take a look at a standard timeline for buying and selling your home, assuming there are no issues or hiccups.
+Standard timeline for buying and selling your home, assuming there are no issues or hiccups

 - Prepare your home for sale (4 to 6 weeks): Your agent will help you price your listing and assist in staging your home if needed.
 During this time, take a look at your home’s condition to see if there are any potential issues.